-U.S. History: 20th century U.S. military and diplomatic history, U.S. Cold War foreign policy, U.S.-Afghan relations and the bureaucratic state.
+U.S. History: 20th century U.S. military and diplomatic history, U.S.-Afghan relations, digital history, the national security state, postwar conservatism and isolationism.

 Brandan is a Ph.D. candidate in history and a graduate research assistant with the Roy Rosenzweig Center for History and New Media.
 He is interested in 20th century U.S. history, particularly Cold War foreign policy and international relations.